-Since astronomy is the study of various phenomena in the Universe, observations with wide wavelength range is essentially important.
-Infrared astronomy has second longest history after optical astronomy and is very useful.
-However observations in the infrared wavelength are not easy because the infrared light is strongly absorbed by the earth atmosphere.
-The TAO telescope is planned to be built at the world highest site (5640m) at which the atmosphere is exceptionally transparent even in the infrared.
-In near infrared wavelength range discrete atmospheric ügwindowsüh of J, H, K-bands coalesces into one continuous window at the TAO site.
-In addition a new window from 25 to 40 micron appears in the mid infrared wavelength.
-Accessibility of these wavelengths is the most unique capability and the strongest advantage of the TAO telescope.
+Since astronomy is the study of various phenomena in the Universe, observations over a wide wavelength range are essential to understand their properties.
+Infrared astronomy has the second-longest history, after optical astronomy, and has proven very useful for providing new information.
+However, observations in at infrared wavelengths are not easy because infrared light is strongly absorbed by the earth's atmosphere.
+The TAO telescope is being built at the world highest site (5640m), where the atmosphere is exceptionally transparent even in the infrared.
+In the near-infrared wavelength range, discrete atmospheric ügwindowsüh called the J, H, K-bands coalesce into one continuous window at the TAO site.
+In addition, a new window from 25 to 40 microns appears in the mid infrared.
+The ability to work at these wavelengths is a unique capability for TAO and one of its strongest advantages.

-To utilize the best observing environment, the TAO telescope has two state-of-art instruments called SWIMS and MIMIZUKU.
-SWIMS (Simultaneous-color Wide-field In- frared Multi-object Spectrograph) is an instrument optimized for near infrared observations.
+To utilize this excellent observing environment, the TAO telescope has two state-of-the-art instruments called SWIMS and MIMIZUKU.
+SWIMS (Simultaneous-color Wide-field In- frared Multi-object Spectrograph) is an instrument optimized for near-infrared observations.
 It has a unique spectroscopic capability covering 0.9-2.5 micron continuously.
-This is very useful for line observations of red shifted galaxies.
-Its ability of simultaneous observations in two different wavelength bands, as well as the wide field-of-view of 9.6üf, enables us to carry out surveys with high efficiency which is a key for studying galaxy evolution, cosmology, and searching rare objects.
+This is very useful for observations of spectral lines in red-shifted galaxies.
+Its ability to perform simultaneous observations in two different wavelength bands, as well its wide field-of-view of 9.6üf, enables us to carry out surveys with high efficiency, which is a key for studying galaxy evolution, cosmology, and searching for rare objects.

-Longer mid-infrared is observed by a MIMIZUKU (Mid-Infrared Multi-mode Imager for gaZing at the UnKnown Universe) instrument.
-It covers a very wide wavelength range from 2 to 38 micron.
-Especially longer mid infrared from 26 to 38 micron is accessible only by TAO/MIMIZUKU.
-Thanks to its higher spatial resolution than satellite telescopes in this wavelength range, MIMIZUKU is a very powerful tool for studying planet formation and origin of materials.
-Furthermore MIMIZUKU has a unique function of simultaneous observations of two discrete fields of view, which enable us to carry out accurate monitoring in the mid infrared.
+Light at longer mid-infrared wavelengths is observed by the MIMIZUKU (Mid-Infrared Multi-mode Imager for gaZing at the UnKnown Universe) instrument.
+It covers a very wide wavelength range from 2 to 38 microns.
+The longer mid-infrared region from 26 to 38 microns is accessible only to TAO/MIMIZUKU.
+Thanks to its higher spatial resolution, compared to satellite telescopes in this wavelength range, MIMIZUKU is a very powerful tool for studying planet formation and the origin of materials.
+Furthermore, MIMIZUKU has a unique function of simultaneous observations of two discrete fields of view, which enables us to carry out accurate monitoring in the mid-infrared.

 Science Cases with TAO

-There are many kinds of scientific case with the TAO telescope.
+There are many scientific projects available to the TAO telescope.
 The most important two are ügOrigin of Galaxies and the Universeüh and ügOrigin of Planets and Materialsüh.

 ügOrigin of Galaxies and the Universeüh

 When were galaxies born?
-How did they form the current structure?
+How did they form their current structure?
 To answer

-these questions it is essentially important to understand growth process of
+these questions it is essential to understand the growth process of

-galaxies in the near infrared wavelength is a key observation to reveal the
+galaxies in near-infrared wavelengths is key to reveal this

-process statistically and investigate environment effect for the
+process statistically and to investigate the environmental effects on their

 ügOrigin of Planets and Materialsüh

-Recently a lot of planets outside the Solar system (so called exoplanets) are
+Recently, a lot of planets outside the Solar system (so called exoplanets)

 detected and studied intensively by many astronomers.
-Total number of the
+The total number of the

-detected planets reaches 500 at the time writing in August 2011.
+detected planets has reached over 3400 at the time writing in April 2017.

-atmosphere are a key for understanding formation of the (exo)planets and begging
+atmospheres, are key for understanding the formation of

-of life eventually.
+of life.
 These planets are thought to be formed in dust disks around

-important targets for observational astronomy as well as the exoplanets themselves.
-The dust disks do not shine in the optical wavelength, but are very
+The dust disks do not shine at optical wavelengths, but are very

-bright in mid infrared wavelength.
-The capability of 30 micron imaging of TAO is
+The capability of 30-micron imaging by TAO is